stdlib-js/www/lib/server/README.md

 ### Notes

--   A `template` file path may be either an absolute path or a path relative to the current working directory.
+-   File paths may be either absolute paths or paths relative to the current working directory.

 </section>